Quantum-secure message authentication via blind-unforgeability: Preliminaries

 A quantum-secure pseudorandom function (\qPRF) is a family of classical, deterministic, efficiently-computable functions which appear random to QPT adversaries with quantum oracle access. \begin{definition} An efficiently computable function family $f : K \times X \to Y$ is a quantum-secure pseudorandom function \emph{($\qPRF$)} if, for all QPTs $\algo D$,

 \end{definition} Here $\mathcal F_X^Y$ denotes the set of all functions from $X$ to $Y$.
 The standard ``GGM+GL'' construction of a \PRF yields a \qPRF when instantiated with a quantum-secure one-way function~\cite{Zhandry12}.
-One can also construct a \qPRF directly from \LWE~\cite{Zhandry12}.
-If we have an a-priori bound on the number of allowed queries, then a computational assumption is not needed.
+One can also construct a \qPRF directly from the Learning with Errors assumption~\cite{Zhandry12}.
+If we have an a priori bound on the number of allowed queries, then a computational assumption is not needed.

 \begin{theorem}[Lemma 6.4 in~\cite{BZ13a}] Let $q, c \geq 0$ be integers, and $f: K \times X \to Y$ a $(2q + c)$-wise independent family of functions.
 Let $\algo D$ be an algorithm making no more than $q$ quantum oracle queries and $c$ classical oracle queries.
 Then